Diabolical Meaning: Definition and Overview

 Player 2: “Yeah!
 That’s a diabolical twist!”

-3. Diabolical In Everyday Speech
+3. Everyday Speech

-People often use diabolical slang in daily conversations to exaggerate things that feel unfair, cruel, or just ridiculously bad.
+People often use diabolical in daily conversations to exaggerate things that feel unfair, cruel, or just ridiculously bad.
 It brings humor or intensity to ordinary situations.

 Example: